ge0ffr3ylau/past-work/python-projects/README.md

 # Python Projects

-Here are some of the work that I have worked on.
+Here are some of the work that I have done in the past.
+Not all work will be posted here.

 ***Context for each posted work are as follow:***

 ## Simplex & Markowitz ##
-**Coding on optimiation algorithms**
+**Coding on optimiation algorithms.**

 These two coding assignments are from my academic exchange to Sweden KTH during 2019.